Topological phases of the dimerized Hofstadter butterfly: Phases at filling

 In the absence of $C_4$ symmetry (e.g., by making $\delta_x \neq \delta_y$), a phase transition can occur which does not need to close the bulk gap but only the 1D edge gap~\cite{Benalcazar17PRB,BOTP}.
 Here we consider the transition along the line connecting the points $\raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {3}}}$-$\raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {2}}}$-$\raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}}$-$\raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {6}}}$-$\raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {5}}}$ in Fig.\ref{fig:PhaseDiagramHalf}a.
 Figure~\ref{fig:Butterfly}b and \ref{fig:Butterfly}f show the Butterfly spectra at $(\delta_x,\delta_y)=(0,0.6)$ and at $(\delta_x,\delta_y)=(-0.6,0)$, respectively.
-While the bulk energy spectrum (blue spectra in Fig.\ref{fig:Butterfly}b and \ref{fig:Butterfly}f) does not always close its gap at $\phi=\frac{\pi}{2}$, the edge spectrum (red spectra in Fig.\ref{fig:Butterfly}b and \ref{fig:Butterfly}f) does.
-Closing only the edge spectrum corresponds to a boundary-obstructed topological phase transition~\cite{Benalcazar17PRB,BOTP,WuXX20PRX}.
+While the bulk energy spectrum (blue spectra in Fig.\ref{fig:Butterfly}b) does not always close its gap, the edge spectrum (red spectra in Fig.\ref{fig:Butterfly}b) does.
+Closing only the edge spectrum corresponds to a boundary-obstructed topological phase transition~\cite{Benalcazar17PRB,WuXX20PRX,BOTP}.
 The boundary obstruction is encoded in the topology of the Wannier bands~\cite{klich2011}, so that phase transitions that close only the edge gap are manifested in the bulk by the closing of their Wannier gaps (Fig.~\ref{fig:Gap}b,c,d at $\phi=\frac{\pi}{2}$).
 Notice that for fluxes close to $\phi=0$, the bulk also closes its gaps at $\frac{1}{2}$ filling.
 In general, the quantized quadrupole phase can either be boundary obstructed or bulk obstructed.
-As seen in Fig.~\ref{fig:Butterfly}b and \ref{fig:Butterfly}f, in the presence of only chiral symmetry, at least a boundary obstruction is guaranteed.
+As seen in Fig.~\ref{fig:Butterfly}b, in the presence of only chiral symmetry, at least a boundary obstruction is guaranteed.
+When the hopping amplitudes are dimerized only in one direction (Fig.~\ref{fig:Butterfly}b and \ref{fig:Butterfly}f), there are weak-topological edge states (i.e., due to a quantization of the Berry phase along the dimerized direction) depending on the dimerization strength at half filling (Fig.~\ref{fig:Butterfly}b), also shown in Ref.~\cite{LauA15PRL}.